 Read MQTT log channels( Subscribe):

-To create an MQTT log channel, select MQTT at ‘channel type’.
+To create an MQTT log channel, under ‘channel type’ choose MQTT.

-Under ‘Device id’ then comes the MAC address of the linked mode, while ‘Para1’ stores the desired log channel in that module:
+Under ‘Device id’ will be the MAC address of the linked mode, while ‘Para1’ refers to the desired log channel in that module:

 At ‘name’ choose a name that is recognizable to you.